shubhamchdhary/COMPACT/README.md

 ## Getting Started
 ### 1) Directory Structure
 ```
-└── QPs                                                         : Contains text files with FG and BG QPs of COMPACT for each video of every trace
+└── QPs                                                         : Contains text files with FG and BG QPs of COMPACT for each video of every trace.
+These are fed to each schedulers to keep the quality levels same for fairness.
 |
 └── WithOpenCVPlayer_baseline_packet_level                      : Contains source code for packet level baseline schedulers
 |